 President Teddy Roosevelt apparently once said “comparison is the thief of joy,” but for many entrepreneurs self-doubt kills more dreams, ideas, and businesses than almost anything else.

-As a writer and business owner, I often struggle with believing that my work and my ideas are good enough, even when people tell me they are.
+As entrepreneurs, it is very common to struggle with believing that our work and our ideas are good enough, even when people tell us they are.
 Why?
-Well, writers are notoriously self-conscious.
-We agonize over every word or sentence, and when it’s all said and done, we’re tempted to throw our work away because it doesn’t sound like our faves.
+According to our very own Britni Danielle specifically regarding writers like herself…”they are notoriously self-conscious.
+They agonize over every word or sentence, and when it’s all said and done, we’re tempted to throw our work away because it doesn’t sound like our faves.”

 And entrepreneurs, no matter the industry, are often the same.

 Making decisions for your brand or business can feel stressful and uneasy and trigger feelings of insecurity, especially when your money and reputation are on the line.
 Thankfully, however, there are ways to cope.

 So how do the ladies of 334 deal with occasional bouts of self-doubt?
 Here are 3 tips.

 Teddy Roosevelt was right.
 Comparing yourself to others–especially seemingly successful or talented entrepreneurs–will absolutely steal your joy.
 So don’t do it.
 Follow their social media pages, pick up a few tips, appreciate their grind, and move on.
 And if you need to hit the unfollow button on someone who really triggers your anxiety, do it.

 Because there are three of us who comprise the House of 334 we often operate as our own support system.
 If one of us is feeling a little unsure or uneasy about our abilities, the other two rally to our side.
 Similarly, you should have a supportive (and lovingly honest) group of peers who can not only tell you the truth in a loving way but who have your back as well.